 Why this programme?

-The Master's Programme in the Humanities, specialising in Classical Archeology and Ancient History, is one of the international Master's programmes offered by the Faculty of Arts.
+The Master's Programme in the Humanities, specialising in Classical Archeology and Ancient History, is one of the international Master's programmes offered by the Faculty of Arts at Uppsala University.
 The full programme runs over two years and is worth 120 credits, but you can also choose to complete the programme in one academic year, leading to a Master of Arts, 60 credits.

 The programme contains both compulsory and elective courses.
 The Department of Archaeology and Ancient History normally offers four or five courses in Archaeology, Classical Archaeology and Egyptology every semester.
-You can also choose courses from other subjects if you want to broaden your education further.
+You can also choose courses from other subjects at the University if you want to broaden your education.

 The programme leads to a Master of Arts (120 credits) with Classical Archaeology and Ancient History as the main field of study.
 It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-The other compulsory course, The Craft of Research (7.5 credits), runs throughout the first semester and provides support for the writing the Master's thesis.
+The other compulsory course, The Craft of Research (7.5 credits), runs throughout the first semester and provides fundation for the writing of your Master's thesis.

-Apart from this, you have the opportunity to design your education according to your own interests.
-At the beginning of your first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
+You will design your education according to your own interests.
+At the beginning of the first semester, you will establish an individual study plan (ISP) together with the programme coordinator or director of studies.
 At that time, you will decide how to plan your studies: which courses to take, when to write your Master's thesis, etc. The ISP is revised every semester, or, if needed, more often.

 The department offers a number of courses, which normally run at 50% of a full-time study load.
 The idea behind this is that you should read two courses in parallel, or read one course while working on your Master's thesis.

-Most of the department's courses are offered both in Uppsala and in Visby, but some are only given at one campus.
+Most of the courses provided at the Department are offered both in Uppsala and in Visby, but some are only given at one campus.

-The 45 credit Master's thesis is divided up and written over several semesters.
+You will write a 45-credit Master's thesis.
+It is divided up and written over several semesters.
 You can choose to devote your full attention to the thesis, or read a course at the same time.
-Most courses are given in English, but you can choose to write your thesis either in English or in Swedish.

 Courses within the programme

-You can choose how to organise your studies yourself, after consulting with the Director of Studies.
-Below you can see one example of how the course work can be organised for the full, two-year programme.
+You can choose how to organise your studies yourself, after consulting with your programme coordinator or the director of studies.
+Below you can see one example of how the courses can be organised for the full-time two-year programme.

 Semester 1 Cosmopolitan Pasts, 7.5 credits (compulsory) The Craft of Research, 7.5 credits (compulsory) Elective courses corresponding to 15 credits